z-open/zerv-sync/README.md

 when always is true, each time there is a notification on MAGAZINE_DATA, the fetch will run and all records will get pushed to the client instead of only the notified one.

+### Notification options

+sync.publish(publication_name,fetchFn,dataNotification, options)

+So when an object is notified (notifyCreation, notifyDelete, notifyUpdate), the publication listening to this event will check if a subscription needs to receive the notified object.

+DataNotification can be a string.

+ex:

+     sync.publish('magazines.sync',function(tenantId,userId,params){
+        return magazineService.fetchForUser(userId,params.type)
+     },'MAGAZINE_DATA'}

+DataNotification can be a mapf of notification events and for each event, a configuration can be provided to format or filter the notification.

+ex:

+     sync.publish('magazines.sync',function(tenantId,userId,params){
+        return service.fetchMagazineAndArticleForUser(userId,params.type)
+     },{
+         'SCIENCE_ARTICLE_DATE': {
+             format: function(scienceArticle) {
+                 return formatScienceArticleToMagazine(scienceArticle)
+             },
+             filter: function(scienceArticle,subscriptionParams) {
+                 return subscriptionParams.type === scienceArticle.field
+             }

+         }
+    }

+In the example above, the scienceArticle object will only be sent to the notification if it matches some subscription params.
+If it does, it will be formated to suit the type of object that are supposed to be received by the subscription.

+Notice the fetch function (service.fetchMagazineAndArticleForUser) that pulls all the expected data at initialization.

 ### Publication options

 always: Push all records to the client for each notification.
 By default, only notified object might be pushed to the client.